Eidon-AI/privacy-policy/privacy.md

 - **Law enforcement** only when required by law.

 We may also use aggregated or anonymized data for research or analytics that cannot identify individual users.
-And we may conduct data licencing deals, full sale deals, or open source the data to third parties for the anonymized collected video and sensor data.
+And we may conduct data licencing and sale deals, or open source the anonymized collected video and sensor data to third parties.

 ---